Demco21/Assembler/README.txt

 <sicxe opcodeFile programFile hashSize>      (ex. sicxe opcodefile.txt programfile.txt 8)

 This program accepts two files as input.
-The first is an opcode file, which is a file containing the opcode number and size in bytes, of all the instructions used in the program file.
+The first is an opcode file, which is a file containing the opcode number and size in bytes, of all non user-defined symbols used in the program file.
 Each entry is formatted as follows:

 <instruction opcode byte-size\n>       (ex. mul 201 2)